 Family

-City Museum: Sure, climbing through one of the coolest jungle gyms around and zooming down multi-story slides sounds like kid stuff, but trust us when we say adults will find plenty to love at this urban wonderland designed by artist Bob Cassilly.
+City Museum: Sure, climbing through one of the coolest jungle gyms around and zooming down multi-story slides sounds like kid stuff, but trust us when we say adults will find plenty to love at this urban wonderland designed by artists Bob and Gail Cassilly.
 City Museum is a local treasure and a great place for all ages to learn, play, and, above all, explore.
 750 N. 16th.

 The Magic House: Little ones love The Magic House for its hands-on exhibits, many ways to play, and, well, the magic.
 Parents love that this kid-friendly fun house does as much educating as it does entertaining.
 516 S. Kirkwood.